Japanese manga claims that a natural disaster is an imminent. Now, some tourists cancel their trips - ExBulletin

 Japan has seen the number of visitors to 10.5 million records in the first three months of 2025, according to the Japanese National Tourism Organization.

 Hong Kong's Vik Xing is among those who have not changed their plans.
-Although he heard about “prophecy”, he said he remained committed to his Japanese holiday this year.
+Although he heard about the “prophecy”, he remained committed to his Japanese holiday this year.
 He visits Tokyo and Osaka in June.

 “The earthquake predictions were never accurate,” he said.

-Even if someone was injured, “Japan has faced many huge earthquakes before.
-It should not be very bad when it comes to managing disaster,” he added.
+Even if someone was wounded, “Japan has faced many huge earthquakes before.
+It shouldn't be very bad when it comes to managing disaster.”

 |